luv2code/myboard-jsclient/whatidid.md

 looking at making mocha a local dependency along with npm requirejs so that I can run my tests from a tests/runner.js file.

+attempted to setup requirejs on node for the purposes of running unit tests.